Carlos Bianchi

-Carlos Arcesio Bianchi (born 26 April 1949), nicknamed El Virrey (The Viceroy), is an Argentine former football player and manager.
+Carlos Bianchi (born 26 April 1949), nicknamed El Virrey (The Viceroy), is an Argentine former football player and manager.
 A prolific goalscorer, although he had a bright career as a forward in Argentina and France, Bianchi is best known as one of the most successful coaches of all time managing Vélez Sarsfield and Boca Juniors to a great number of titles each.
 Bianchi is the only coach to win four Copa Libertadores.

-He is also the only coach to secure three Intercontinental Cups, and shares with Josep Guardiola and Carlo Ancelotti a joint-record of three club world championship titles.
+He is also the only coach to secure three Intercontinental Cups, and shares with Josep Guardiola and Carlo Ancelotti a joint record of three club world championship titles.
 He most recently served as manager of Boca Juniors.
 Boca Juniors and Vélez Sársfield made him a statue.

 Biography

 Born in Buenos Aires, Bianchi was raised in a middle-class family.
-In 1972, he married Margaret Mary Pilla and they had two children: Mauro Carlos and Brenda.
+In 1972, he married Margaret Mary Pilla, and they had two children: Mauro Carlos and Brenda.
 Now has four grandchildren: Paul, Carlos and Louis (who are sons of Mauro) and Mateo (son of Brenda and Huracán defender Eduardo Dominguez).
 His father worked in a sales position in which Carlos regularly helped until he made his debut as a player in first-division football for Vélez Sarsfield, the club which he was a fan of.

 During his tenure as coach of Vélez Sarsfield he was known as the "Virrey" (viceroy, in Spanish), named by sports writer Victor Hugo Morales.
-The reason is based on footballing and historical grounds as Bianchi obtained several titles as a player and coach with Vélez Sarsfield.
-The club is located in the neighborhood of Liniers alluding to the Virrey Liniers, who was in command of the Viceroyalty of the Río de la Plata by early 1800.
+The reason is based on footballing and historical grounds, as Bianchi obtained several titles as a player and coach with Vélez Sarsfield.
+The club is located in the neighbourhood of Linier,s alluding to the Virrey Liniers, who was in command of the Viceroyalty of the Río de la Plata by early 1800.